zama-ai/concrete/docs/howto/deploy.md

 # Deploy

 After developing your circuit, you may want to deploy it.
-Sharing the details of your circuit with every client might not be desirable.
+However, sharing the details of your circuit with every client might not be desirable.
 Further, you might want to perform the computation in dedicated servers.
-In this case, you can use the `Client` and `Server` features of **Concrete Numpy**.
+In this case, you can use the `Client` and `Server` features of **Concrete-Numpy**.

 ## Development of the circuit